lukas1-12/Arduino_DHBW_Spiel/Design_Description/Software_Architecture/DOC_DED_SOA_Software_Architecture.md

     s9 : move token
         state if1 <<choice>>
         s9 --> if1 : Player finished move.
-        if1 --> s5 : not all tokens in finishing square, next player.
+        if1 --> s9a : not all tokens in finishing square,\n next player.
         if1 --> s10 : all tokens in finishing square.
+    s9a: Next Player
+        s9a --> s5: calculation complete
     s10: Game finished
         s10 --> s1 : Button pressed.
 ```